Filexor/sd-webui-top-k-emphasis/readme.md

 If you omit key, it will be interpreted as "c".

 Note that using "q", "qh", "ql", "s", "sh", "sl", "o", "ol", "oh", "t", "tl", "th" requires to enable Extra Mode which makes slower because of disabling optimizations.

-For "o", "ol", "oh", "t", "tl", "th", use following syntax.
+For "px", "x", "o", "ol", "oh", "t", "tl", "th", use following syntax.
 Otherwise, position of token is used as range of channels.

 `"( CHANNEL" [<start_of_channel>] : [<end_of_channel>] ":" ("+"|"-") <weight>[<key>[<threshold>[<option>[<value>]]]] [("+"|"-") <weight>[<key>[<threshold>[<option>[<value>]]]]]+ ")"`